Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 “Does something like that exist?”
 Piper asked Ashley.
 “Gender swap potions or stuff like that to permanently change your character?”

 “Yes, though not through potions,” Ashley said slowly.
-“We have three support items: Meals, Pills, and Shards.
-Meals temporarily alter your Stats.
-Pills offer permanent effects.
-And Shards offer one-time special abilities.
+“We have three support items: Meals temporarily alter your Stats, Pills offer permanent effects, and Shards offer one-time special abilities.
 I am not sure if a Gender Swap Pill exists.
 We haven’t encountered one before, but Prestige is a big game.”

 Ashley glanced over at Paul.
 “I suppose that’ll be fine.
 Let me just-“